carpentries-incubator/sql-humanities-lesson/_episodes/03-sql-joins-aliases.md

 We can represent unknown ids with "U" instead of `NULL`:

-    SELECT eebo, vid, IFNULL(vid, 'U')
+    SELECT TCP, Place, IFNULL(Place, 'U')
-    FROM catalogue;
+    FROM places;

-The lone "vid" column is only included in the query above to illustrate where `IFNULL` has changed values; this isn't a usage requirement.
+The lone "Place" column is only included in the query above to illustrate where `IFNULL` has changed values; this isn't a usage requirement.

 > ## Challenge:
 >
-> - Write a query that returns 30 instead of `NULL` for values in the
+> - Write a query that returns 'NP' instead of `NULL` for values in the
-> `pages` column.
+> `Author` column.
 {: .challenge}

 > ## Challenge: